marconimarques/marconimarques/README.md

 - **AI Collaboration**: Tools and frameworks where AI and I act as coworkers.
 - **Decision Support Prototypes**: AI-powered coding assistant to develop prototypes and to integrate natural language processing to foster the democratization of decision-making tools, especially in building what-if scenarios.
-- **Claude Skills & Commands**: Custom workflows that supercharge problem-solving.
+- **Skills & Commands**: Custom workflows that supercharge problem-solving.

 ### How I have been using GenAI